JOteng15/Quantum-walk-vs-Classical-walk/README.md

 # Quantum-walk-vs-Classical-walk
-Project on the difference between the two frameworks in random walks
+A computational study comparing discrete-time classical and quantum random walks, motivated by prior work on classical random walks under the Chebyshev metric.